 The primary use for creating custom tokens is to allow users to authenticate against an external or legacy authentication mechanism.
 This could be one you control, such as your LDAP server, or a third-party OAuth provider which Firebase does not natively support, such as Instagram or LinkedIn.

-The Firebase Admin SDKs for Node.js and Java have built-in methods for creating custom tokens.
+The Firebase Admin SDK has a built-in method for creating custom tokens.
 You can also programmatically create custom tokens in any language using third-party JWT libraries.

 Your server should create a custom token with a unique identifier (